AleoNet/snarkOS/rpc/documentation/private_endpoints/createrawtransaction.md

-Creates a new transaction, returning the encoded transaction and the new records.
+Creates a new transaction and returns the encoded transaction and the new records.

 ### Protected Endpoint